MiczFlor/RPi-Jukebox-RFID/docs/WLAN-ACCESS-POINT.md

 denyinterfaces wlan0
 ```
 Now we reboot and afterwards you should be connected to your RPi directly, not via ssh.
-Because if your RPi relied on a wifi connection to the Internet, this will be cut off.
+Because if your RPi relied on a WiFi connection to the Internet, this will be cut off.
-Remember: we need the wlan0 interface to hook up other devices to a wifi network the
+Remember: we need the wlan0 interface to hook up other devices to a WiFi network the
 RPi is creating.

 Let's check if all interfaces are up and running.
 We only really need the wlan0